-We found both the Stopping Sight Distance for an approaching vehicle on Forest Ave (200' min. req.) and Intersection Sight Distance for stopped vehicles on Gerdes Ave (335' min. req. for left; 290' for a through/ right) to be insufficient.
-The Sight Triangles at the study intersections contained obstructions, which included both foliage and landscaping features along the corner properties, and grade changes between the corner properties and the adjacent roadway surface on the side street.
+We found both the Stopping Sight Distance for an approaching vehicle on Forest Ave (200' min. req.) and Intersection Sight Distance for stopped vehicles on Pease Ave (335' min. req. for left; 290' for a through/ right) to be insufficient.
+The Sight Triangles at the study intersections contained obstructions, which included both foliage and fence along the corner properties, and foliage within the grass strips between the sidewalk and roadway.
 While we did not observe any parked vehicles along the street for any of the approaches, we did note that on-street parking did not appear to be restricted.
-Additionally, we did not observe any parked on the street during our site observations the potential for parked vehicles to create site obstructions remains present.
+Additionally, we did not observe any parking prohibition signs or striping at any of the corners to the intersection.
+So, while residents did not appear to be parked on the street during our site observations the potential for parked vehicles to created site obstructions remains present as there is not parking prohibition guidance in place.

 We observed that visibility was somewhat improved when motorists pulled their vehicles forward into the crosswalk area and observed traffic, however, sight obstruction at the corners still remained.
-We noted that the Forest Avenue Elementary School is located approximately 3 blocks north of the study intersection and that this intersection is located on a school route.
+We noted that the Forest Avenue Elementary School is located approximately 3 blocks south of the study intersection and that this intersection is located on a school route.
 Stopping sight distance was also affected by the sight obstructions on the corners.
 Approaching vehicles would have difficulty observing stopped vehicles until they began pulling into the crosswalk area along the side streets.